 If you've experienced sexual assault, dating/domestic violence, or stalking and you are unsure what to do, have questions, or just need to talk, there are confidential, trained advocates are here to help.

 Advocacy services is a general term to describe a variety of services offered to survivors of gender-based violence.
 Trained advocates are available to answer any questions that you may have, ranging from how to report an incident of violence, what resources exist on- and off-campus, what Loyola's conduct process looks like, how to safety plan, and more.
 Advocacy services are confidential, meaning that in speaking to a trained advocate, the advocate is not responsible for notifying the University of the incident.

-Advocates at Loyola are graduate students and professional staff members who have completed the 40-hour training program through Rape Victim Advocates (RVA) to become a certified Sexual Assault Advocate in Illinois.
+Advocates at Loyola are professional staff members and student volunteers who have completed the 40-hour training program through Resilience to become a certified Sexual Assault Advocate in Illinois.
 An advocate's role is to provide nonjudgmental, confidential support to student survivors of gender-based violence.
 Advocates at Loyola are additionally trained to help students navigate options and services on campus.

 The primary way to connect with an advocate is to call Loyola's Sexual Assault Advocacy Line at 773-494-3810.
 The Line is open Monday-Friday, 8am-4:30pm and 24 hours on the weekend when classes are in session.